 What is a hornet?

 The general name hornet is frequently misused for just about any species of large, ferocious looking and stinging insect.
-To most people hornet is used to designate both the bald faced hornet and the european hornet, even though the european hornet is a true hornet and the bald faced hornet is actually in the same insect group as yellowjackets.
+Most people use the term “hornet” to designate both bald-faced hornets and the European hornets, even though the European hornet is a true hornet and the bald-faced hornet is actually in the same insect group as yellowjackets.

 Are hornets dangerous?